 Mexico in general offers a lower cost of living and even though Puerto Vallarta is a tourist spot, it does as well.
 You can live well for less in this beautiful seaside town.
 A typical retired couple should budget under $3,000 for a month’s expenses—all in.

-Here’s an example of a monthly budget and typical prices for a couple living Puerto Vallarta:
+Here’s an example of a monthly budget and typical prices for a couple living in Puerto Vallarta:

 |Rent (two-bedroom apartment)||$900|